arlav/ArtToken/README.md

-ARTTOKEN PROJECT v0.03
+ART TOKEN PROJECT v0.03

 License: MIT
 The project is an ERC721 Token marketplace, where artists can upload their digital art, tokenise it with ERC721 and sell it.
-The frontend interface is based on vue.js while the decentralised storage of files uses IPFS It re-uses code from OpenZeppelin, specifically:
+The front-end interface is based on vue.js while the decentralised storage of files uses IPFS It re-uses code from OpenZeppelin, specifically:

-the ERC721 contract for the ERC721 and token implementation the PullPayment contract to bypass the re-entrance security issue the ownable contact to allow for ownership of the contract and a circuit breaker pattern implementation.
+the ERC721 contract for the ERC721 and token implementation (0.6.2) the PullPayment contract to bypass the re-entrance security issue the Ownable contract to allow for ownership of the contract and a circuit breaker pattern implementation.

 It has used the guide "NFT ERC721 Digital Art" by Bernard3000 (https://github.com/bernhard3000/nft-digital-marketplace)